-Creole Sauce, or Sauce Creole, is a Creole classic-tomatoes with lots of the Holy Trinity-a Creole and Cajun cooking staple comprised of yellow onions, bell peppers, and celery.
-Add some customary Louisiana spices and seasonings and a slow simmer and you have created a traditional Creole Sauce that will elevate just about anything to a Creole classic.
+Creole Sauce, or Sauce Creole, is the classic Creole tomato-based sauce made with the Holy Trinity (onions, bell peppers, and celery), lemon, garlic, and other customary South Louisiana seasonings and spices.
+Slowly simmered to create a robust, chunky yet smooth Creole Sauce that will elevate just about any dish to a Creole classic.
 Here’s Sweet Daddy D’s no-angst method to make this delicious sauce.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.